grafana/tempo/docs/sources/tempo/setup/upgrade.md

 ### Cache configuration refactored

 The major cache refactor to allow multiple role-based caches to be configured. [[PR 3166](https://github.com/grafana/tempo/pull/3166)]
-This change resulted in the following fields being deprecated.
+This change resulted in several fields being deprecated (refer to the old configuration).

-These have all been migrated to a top level `cache:` field.
+These fields have all been migrated to a top level `cache:` field.

 For more information about the configuration, refer to the [Cache]({{< relref "../configuration#cache" >}}) section.